minima-global/minidocs/docs/runanode/mac.md

 4. For every day your node pings us, we will add 1 Minima to your DAILY REWARDS.

-5. To check your rewards, type **incentivecash** into the command line.
+5. To check your rewards, type **incentivecash** into the Terminal.
 ```
 incentivecash
 {